ansteh/shape-json/README.md

   {pid: 3, contributor: 'phated',  projectID: 4, projectName: 'gulp'}, ]
 ```
 Instead of producing a lot of duplicated code to accomplish such transformations.
-We declare a scheme as a json object.
-This is 'what you see':
+We declare a scheme as a json object:
 ```js
 var scheme = {
   "$group[contributors](pid)": {